davidmreed/sfse-question-drafts/first-unit-test.md

 ## Overview

-Unit (and integration) testing is a large, complex topic.
-If you've never written a unit test before, we strongly encourage you to complete the Apex Testing Trailhead module and read at least the Month of Testing series and How to Write Good Unit Tests articles.
+Unit (and integration) testing is a big topic, but it starts with a small set of principles.
+If you've never written a unit test before, we strongly encourage you to complete the [Apex Testing Trailhead module](https://trailhead.salesforce.com/content/learn/modules/apex_testing) and read at least the Month of Testing series and [How to Write Good Unit Tests](https://developer.salesforce.com/page/How_to_Write_Good_Unit_Tests) articles.
 All of these materials are linked under Resources below.

 Fundamentally, testing comprises three steps: